The specialized epithelial cell-specific proteome

 Epithelial cells form sheets of cells, epithelia, that line the outer and inner surfaces of the body and constitute the building blocks for glandular tissues.
 In addition to glandular and squamous epithelial cells, there are several other types of epithelial cells, specialized to the purpose of their environment.

-Transcriptome analysis shows that 80% (n=16143) of all human proteins (n=20090) are detected in specialized epithelial cells and 3811 of these genes show an elevated expression in any specialized epithelial cells compared to other cell type groups.
-In-depth analysis of the elevated genes in specialized epithelial cells using scRNA-seq and antibody-based protein profiling allowed us to visualize the expression patterns of these proteins in specialized epithelial celltypes of the following tissues: lung, pancreas, liver, kidney, urinary bladder, testis and ovary.
+Transcriptome analysis shows that 81% (n=16313) of all human proteins (n=20162) are detected in specialized epithelial cells and 2994 of these genes show an elevated expression in any specialized epithelial cells compared to other cell type groups.
+In-depth analysis of the elevated genes in specialized epithelial cells using scRNA-seq and antibody-based protein profiling allowed us to visualize the expression patterns of these proteins in specialized epithelial celltypes of the following tissues: lung, salivary gland, pancreas, liver, kidney, thymus, testis and ovary.

 The specialized epithelial cell transcriptome